 {\bf Arc-disjoint directed Steiner cycle packing (ADSCP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$, the goal is to find a largest collection of pairwise arc-disjoint $S$-cycles.

-{\bf Internally-disjoint directed Steiner cycle packing (IDSCP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$, the goal is to find a largest collection of pairwise internally disjoint $S$-cycles.
+{\bf Internally-disjoint directed Steiner cycle packing (IDSCP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$, the goal is to find a largest collection of pairwise internally-disjoint $S$-cycles.

-By definition, the directed Steiner cycle packing problem is a special restriction of the strong subgraph packing problem, as an $S$-cycle is also an $S$-strong subgraph.
-However, the directed Steiner cycle packing problem is quite distinct from strong subgraph packing problem.
+By definition, directed Steiner cycle packing problems are restrictions of strong subgraph packing problems, as an $S$-cycle is also an $S$-strong subgraph.
+However, there are differences between them.
 For example, observe that it can be decided in polynomial-time whether $\kappa_S(D)\geq 1$, but it is NP-complete to decide whether $\kappa^c_S(D)\geq 1$ even restricted to an Eulerian digraph $D$ \cite{Sun4}.

-The directed Steiner cycle packing problem is also related to other problems in graph theory.
+Directed Steiner cycle packing problems are also related to other problems in graph theory.
 When $|S|=n$, an $S$-cycle is a Hamiltonian cycle.
-Therefore, the directed Steiner cycle packing problem generalizes the Hamiltonian cycle packing problem (and therefore the Hamiltonian decomposition problem).
+Therefore, directed Steiner cycle packing problems generalize the Hamiltonian cycle packing problem (and therefore the Hamiltonian decomposition problem).
 A digraph $D$ is {\em $k$-cyclic} if it has a cycle containing the vertices $x_1, x_2, \dots, x_k$ for every choice of $k$ vertices.
 Note that the notion of $k$-cyclic attracts the attention of some researchers, such as \cite{Kuhn2008}.
 By definition, a digraph is $k$-cyclic if and only if $\kappa^c_S(D)\geq 1$ (resp. $\lambda^c_S(D)\geq 1$) for every $k$-subset $S$ of $V(D)$.